-i.e.\ the projection of the infinite tensor product $f_1^\N$ onto $Y_1^{n}$ is given by the meet of the projections of the finite tensor products $f_1^m$. \end{lemma} \begin{proof} By \cref{lem:inf_tensor,eq:inf_tensor_3}, we have the first equation in
+i.e.\ the projection of the infinite tensor product $f_1^\N$ onto $Y_1^{n}$ is given by the meet of the projections of the finite tensor products $f_1^m$. \end{lem} \begin{proof} By \Cref{lem:inf_tensor,eq:inf_tensor_3}, we have the first equation in

-while the second one is an application of the assumption that countable meets are preserved by sequential composition (\cref{def:count_meets}).
-For any $m>n$, we can apply \cref{eq:inf_tensor_2} iteratively to obtain
+while the second one is an application of the assumption that countable meets are preserved by sequential composition (\Cref{def:count_meets}).
+For any $m>n$, we can apply \Cref{eq:inf_tensor_2} iteratively to obtain

 which also holds for $m = n$ by quasi-totality.
-Plugging this into~\cref{eq:inf_tensor_proj_intermediate} yields the desired result. \end{proof}
+Plugging this into~\Cref{eq:inf_tensor_proj_intermediate} yields the desired result. \end{proof}

-The domain of the infinite tensor of a family of morphisms is the infinite tensor of their domains.
-One advantage of expressing it like this is that it is an infinite tensor of copyable morphisms, and hence reduces to the better understood setting of restriction products/cartesian bicategories~\cite{cockettlackRestrictionCategoriesIII2007,carboniwalters1987bicartesian}.
+In the next result, we establish that the domain of the parallel composite of a family $(f_i)_{i \in \N}$ is the infinite parallel composite of the individual domains.
+Consequently, it becomes clear that $\dom{f_1^\N}$ is an infinite parallel composite of copyable morphisms, and hence can be studied also from the perspective of restriction products and cartesian bicategories~\cite{cockettlackRestrictionCategoriesIII2007,carboniwalters1987bicartesian}.